 It’s a conflict that has raged for decades—and one that will likely continue well past my lifetime.
 But no matter your stance on thin crust vs. deep dish pizza, there’s no reason you shouldn’t sample the local specialties.

 A few blocks south of the Hancock Center in the Near North Side is Gino’s East, a Chicago deep dish legend that has lived up to its reputation since 1966 (162 East Superior Street).
-But for a slightly different take on the regional favorite, grab a table at Pequod’s Pizza near DePaul University, which has been serving its signature burnt-cheese crust for more than four decades (2207 North Clybourn Avenue).
+But for a slightly different (and to me, superior) take on the regional favorite, grab a table at Pequod’s Pizza near DePaul University, which has been serving its signature burnt-cheese crust for more than four decades (2207 North Clybourn Avenue).

 We Bought A Zoo